ChabbaY/HM_SoSe2024_Doxygen_Example/README.md

 ```
 doxygen ./doxygen/Doxyfile
 ```
-Generate HTML will be located in the location specified by the Doxyfile, in this case `./doxygen/documentation/html`.
+Generated HTML will be located in the location specified by the Doxyfile, in this case `./doxygen/documentation/html`.

 - If also generating a PDF, an extra step is required. **this can take a long